A-Wattamwar/InferenceTime_LLM_Reasoning_Agent/README.md

 ## Requirements

-- ASU VPN or ASU network connection (required to access the API)
+- An OpenAI API key (the agent calls the OpenAI Chat Completions API)

 - Python Requests